Jacksonville out of cone but Dorian remains threat to coast

 Here's what we could feel as far as winds Wednesday afternoon:

-The forecast path of the storm shows Dorian staying just offshore of Florida's East Coast and moving closest to Jacksonville -- about 90 to 115 miles offshore -- around noon to 3 p.m.
-Wednesday as a Category 3.
+The forecast path of the storm shows Dorian staying just offshore of Florida's East Coast and moving closest to Jacksonville -- about 85 miles offshore -- around 6 p.m. to 8 p.m.
+Wednesday as a Category 2.
 That proximity would bring tropical-storm-force winds to the broad stroke of the area and potentially hurricane-force gusts along the coast for St. Johns and Flagler counties.

 The primary concerns will be wind gusts up to 65 mph at the beach, coastal flooding and erosion, flooding related to strong northerly winds, and 3-6 inches of rain in our coastal areas.